Quantum Utility in Simulating the Real-time Dynamics of the Fermi-Hubbard Model using Superconducting Quantum Computers: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this work, we present a first-order Trotterization for the one-dimensional Fermi-Hubbard model, which is efficient on quantum computers with limited connectivity between qubits, such as superconducting quantum computing platforms.
 We then extend the first-order implementation to an optimized second-order implementation.
 Our Trotterization requires only the nearest-neighbor and next-nearest-neighbor qubit interactions to implement the hopping terms, interaction terms, and chemical potential terms of the Fermi-Hubbard model.
 Based on the proposed Trotterization implementations, we investigate the real-time dynamics in the model using IBM's superconducting quantum computers, which feature over 100 qubits.
 Specifically, we investigate the relaxation dynamics of the staggered magnetization (or Néel order) in the Fermi-Hubbard model by computing the expectation value of the Néel observable with respect to the time-evolved state.
 We perform our computations on the quantum devices \texttt{ibm$\_$marrakesh} and \texttt{ibm$\_$kingston} for two cases: one with \( L=10 \) sites (10 qubits) and another with \( L=52 \) sites (104 qubits).
 Moreover, our first-order and second-order Trotterization circuits are scalable as the corresponding circuit depth associated with a single Trotter step does not depend on the number of qubits.
 Therefore, in our case, the maximum number of Trotter steps, which sets the total simulation time, is limited only by the total coherence time of the IBM quantum devices.
 As detailed in Table \ref{tab:FHM-statistics-1st}, for implementation of first-order Trotterization across ten Trotter steps, with a Trotter step size of \(\delta\tau=0.5\), and simulating up to a time \(\tau=5\), the circuit depth and two-qubit gate depth (specifically, the \texttt{cz} gate depth) are 518 and 181, respectively, for a system with \(L=10\) sites (20 qubits) at \texttt{ibm$\_$kingston}.
 In contrast, for \(L=52\) sites (104 qubits) at \texttt{ibm$\_$marrakesh}, the circuit depth and \texttt{cz} gate depth are 515 and 178, respectively.
 Additionally, as shown in Table \ref{tab:FHM-statistics-2nd} for the optimized second-order Trotterization implementation, with the same simulation time of \(\tau=5\), the circuit depth and \texttt{cz} gate depth are 840 and 263, respectively, for \(L=10\) sites, whereas, for \(L=52\) sites, the values are 860 and 263, respectively.
 We observe that for both the first-order and the optimized second-order Trotterization circuits across ten Trotter steps, the circuit depth and \texttt{cz} gate depth remain nearly identical for 20 qubits and 104 qubits, which supports our scalable implementation of the time evolution operator for the one-dimensional Fermi-Hubbard model.
+Finally, for the basis gate set consists of single-qubit gates \texttt{rx}, \texttt{rz}, \texttt{x}, \texttt{sx} and a two-qubit gate \texttt{cz}, the circuit depth approximately scales as $d^{(1)}_{\mathrm{Trotter}} \sim 52\,r $ and $d^{(2)}_{\mathrm{Trotter}} \sim 90\,r$ with the number of Trotter steps $r$, for first-order and optimized second-order Trotterization circuits, respectively, independent of the system size or total number of qubits.
+On the other hand, for the first-order and optimized second-order Trotterization, the scaling of the total number of two-qubit gate \texttt{cz}, $G^{(i)}_{\texttt{cz}}$ with respect to the total number of Trotter steps $r$ and total number of qubits $N=2L$ are $G^{(1)}_{\texttt{cz}}\sim 4.53\,r^{1.02}N^{1.04}$ and $G^{(2)}_{\texttt{cz}}\sim 7.84\,r^{0.98}N^{1.03}$, respectively, showing polynomial dependence on $r$ and $N$.